The I chord

 Chords | C | Dm | Em | F | G | Am | Bdim |

-The first scales step is C. The first note of a scale is also referred to as the tonic.
+The first scale step is C. The first note of a scale is also referred to as the tonic.
 Depending on the key, the I (tonic) becomes different notes.
-Notice that small letters are used for minor and diminished.
+Note that small letters are used for minor and diminished.

 The I chord in all keys

-As already told, the I chord is identical with the name of the key, so the following overview are almost superfluous.
+As already mentioned, the I chord is identical with the name of the key, so the following overview is almost superfluous.

 C major key = C major